pedrominicz/pedrominicz.github.io/arrow.md

     instance Functor ((->) a) where
       fmap = (.)

 This can be easily excused, however.
-Lists are another type constructor that have this problem (their `fmap` is just `map`, boring!), yet their monad instance represents non-deterministic computations (awesome!).
+Lists are another type constructor that have this problem (their `fmap` is just `map`, boring!), yet their monad instance simulate non-deterministic computations (awesome!).

-Let's continue with an applicative functor instance:
+Let's continue with the `Applicative` instance:

     class Functor f => Applicative f where pure :: a -> f a